E-Commerce Platform:

 Competitive Analysis - Time slot section (2021)

-Research Plan and Interviews
+Research Plan & Interviews

-• How was the checkout process?
+How was the checkout process?
+Was it clear?

 Statistic HotJar, Microsoft Clarity, Surveys